Glossa (Skopelos)

 Glossa Agios Konstantinos sailing durations and frequency may vary from season to season so we’d advise doing a live check to get the most up to date information.

-Glossa (Skopelos) to Agios Konstantinos Ferry Alternatives
+Glossa to Agios Konstantinos Ferry Alternatives

 For more information, please visit our Ferries from Skopelos Island to Greece page.